 This week, we’re taking TGIF to a whole new level and bringing you Kiddie Community Fridays where we’ll round up some of our favorite links from the week about education, parenting, childcare and more from our favorite sources, bloggers and media around the web.
 Community goes beyond the walls of our academies and as the epicenter of learning and connectivity, we want to share content with our readers from other sources outside Family Essentials.
 Check out some of the stories we’ve been reading this week:

 - I’ll be honest, that “Quinoa and Leeks with Chicken and Tarragon” food pouch always sounded like a feast.
-This week, PopSugar taste-tested the most popular squeezable baby foods and we find out the truth.
+PopSugar taste-tested the most popular squeezable baby foods and we find out the truth.

 - A Hellobee mom shared her checklist for what to pack in your hospital bag before your baby’s due date arrives.
 She reminds us that if you’re going to pack a pillow, make sure it displays an empowering message.